anirudhuuu/system-design/README.md

 * Available → Component functions even when some component *fails*

 > This is precisely how we would tackle every single system — **structured and detailed**.

+# Relational Databases

+Databases are the most critical component of any system — they can make or break a system.

+Data is stored & represented in rows and columns.

+## History of relational databases

+* Computers → Internet → Blockchain
+* Everything revolutionary starts with Financial Applications
+* Computers first did "accounting" → ledgers → rows & columns
+* Databases were developed to support accounting

+## Key properties

+1. Data consistency
+2. Data durability
+3. Data integrity
+4. Constraints
+5. Everything in one place

+Because of these reasons, relational databases provide "Transactions".

+## ACID

+* **A** – Atomicity
+* **C** – Consistency
+* **I** – Isolation
+* **D** – Durability